joereynolds/Mr-Figs/docs/tiled.md

 `player_bomb_count` = The starting number of bombs for a player

-`player_starting_x` = The *grid* coordinates of the player's starting x position.
-Default is 1 you don't need to specify this

-`player_starting_y` = The *grid* coordinates of the player's starting y position.
-Default is 1 you don't need to specify this

 ### Game Object Properties

 `lifespan` = This is for bombs and it's how many turns a bomb will take until it